raisultan/hermes/readme.md

-## Semantic Document Search System
+## Hermes -- Semantic Document Search System

 ### Overview
 This project presents a robust and scalable solution for semantic search across a corpus of PDF documents given in a local folder and subfolders.
 Utilizing the power of Milvus, a vector database, it offers an efficient way to find relevant documents based on the semantic content of the queries.
 The system is designed with a focus on modularity and ease of extensibility to accommodate future enhancements.